You must complete IRS Form 5695 if you qualify to claim the non-business energy property credit or the residential energy-efficient property credit.

 Residential energy-efficient property credit

-This credit for most of these improvements expired on December 31, 2016.
-The credit for solar electricity and solar water heating property continues through 2021 with reductions in the credit begriming in 2020.
+The credit for solar electricity and water heating, small wind energy, fuel cell, and geothermal heat pump property continues through 2021 with reductions in the credit beginning in 2020.

 The residential energy credit is available for the improvements you make to any of your homes, whether it’s your principal residence or vacation home.
 However, to claim the non-business energy property credit, the improvements must be made to your main home.